 Archives of Ophthalmology Vol. 126 No. 1, January 2008

-Lutein for the eyes can be obtained from foods high in lutein like spinach, egg yolks, squash and carrots.
+Lutein for the eyes can be obtained from foods high in lutein like kale, egg yolks, squash and carrots.
 Because lutein is a fat soluble antioxidant, it is important to include some healthy fat, like olive oil when eating your vegetables.

 There are recommendations for adequate lutein dosage.
 Be sure to read the label to see how much is included in each dose.
 It is usually listed in milligrams – mg – though some products list it in micrograms – mcg.
 One microgram equals one-thousandth of a milligram.